fanartie/arthur-do-it-right/redux-1/index.md

 by [Arthur Fan](mailto:fanartie@gmail.com),  July 2020

-Let's talk about common mistakes with using Redux.
+Let’s talk about common mistakes with using Redux.

-We are going to create a simple Redux project as following...
+We are going to create a simple Redux project as follows.

 ![](redux-1.gif)

-### _The codes below look good, but some things are wrong!_
+### _The code below looks good but needs to be corrected!_

 The store